Put an early religious spin on Shūnyam and you will miss. And in this business, you miss by a milli-meter, you miss by a mile.

 There is nothing holy, religious, sacred, spiritual, esoteric or mystical about Shūnyam.
+There is nothing mundane, profane or banal about it either.
+[But that is less often the slip.]
 To limit it so would be to abase its Truth.

 Indian records are sketchy as is the norm.
 We know Bodhidharman cited from the Laṅkāvatāra Sūtra, [Lanka, as in Sri Lanka today] a later tradition to the Prajñā Pāramitha.

 Chinese chroniclers [Tánlín, Dàoxuān, circa 550 CE] identify him as: ‘The third son of a nobleman of firm Brahman stock from South India’.

 Given what we know of dynasties and trade-routes, he was most likely from Kāñcipuram, the southern seat of the Śaṅkarācārya and the then capital of the Pallavas.

 He was the first Patriarch of C’han-Zen and the 28th Patriarch of the root lineage beginning with Mahākāśyapa.
 No shrines, no stupas, no sign-boards, the last time I checked.
 No one remembers anymore.